-Dr Usman Afzali is the principal investigator of Muslim Diversity Study and currently works as a postdoctoral research fellow and lecturer in the School of Psychology, Speech and Hearing at the University of Canterbury.
+Dr Usman Afzali is the principal investigator of Muslim Diversity Study and a lecturer in Religion Programme at the University of Otago.

 The Muslim Diversity Study focuses on examining the effects of religion on social attitudes, values, resilience, flourishing, meaning-making, overall wellbeing, and the experiences of Muslims in New Zealand.
 In this role, Dr Afzali leads a team of 30 research assistants that work closely with the community.